-The baleen expands when feeding, and the jaw can be opened very big to allow the large amounts of water and food to enter.
+The baleen expands when feeding, and the jaw can be opened very big to allow large amounts of water and food to enter.
 Rorqual whales have a tissue at the sides of their jaw, which is elastic, allowing the jaw to open up to 90 degrees vast.

 The pleated throat allows rorquals to expand the throat like a concertina.
 This allows them to increase the capacity in their mouths when feeding.
 Many tonnes of seawater are filtered in every mouthful.

 The whale lunges forward to capture water and food before forcing the water out in two ways.
 They let the water out through the gap between the sides of the top and bottom jaws.
 They also squeeze the water through the baleen plates on their underside.

 Any organisms captured in the mouth are then pushed down the throat and swallowed.
 They usually use their tongues to take the food off their teeth and down their throat.
 Due to the size of the whale, their languages are equally significant.
 Their tongues have a rough texture and cover the entire floor of their mouth.

 Blue, fin, and humpback whales all feed using gulps.
-All three whales are exceptionally large, and due to their size, they need larger prey.
+All three whales are large, and due to their size, they need larger prey.

 Being larger, their baleen fibers are also more coarse.
 This allows them to eat larger prey, such as fish and crustaceans.

 Sei whales have particular adaptations that make them the only rorquals that use skim feeding regularly.
 Sei whales use this technique due to much finer baleen fibers than other rorquals.
 The fibers allow them to swim forward with their jaws open at a narrower angle, allowing them to capture much smaller organisms.

 Rorquals use many techniques to catch their prey.
 Humpback whales use a mechanism called bubble net feeding.

 Bubbles are made underwater by whales and float to the surface.
 The whales can release these bubbles in a straight line, called a curtain.